 Graph databases are optimized for projects with graph data structures, such as social networks and the semantic web.
 Neo4J and Datastax Enterprise are the best examples of graph databases.

-NewSQL – combining the best of SQL and NoSQL databases
+NewSQL – combining the best of SQL and NoSQL database solutions

 ClustrixDB, CockroachDB, NuoDB, MemSQL, and VoltDB are the most popular NewSQL databases.